William L. Kirchner, passed away on April 15, 2017 at the age of 83. He was preceded by his wife "Honey" in 2014 who was 78.

 These were leaders who posessed clarity of thought and vision, something Bill always tried to share with those who were willing to step up to the challenge of defending our industry, including me.
 Until he retired he was my mentor giving me clarity and substance for my views by sharing his institutional memory and wisdom.
 After his retirement his friend and partner in Southern Mill Creek Products, Tom Evans, became my mentor.
 I was fortunate to have known them.
 I was fortunate they cared.

 Bill was a third generation owner Cleveland Chemical Pest Control, a company that was founded in 1903 as Chamberlain-Haber Chemical Company.
 They sold chemicals but didn't apply them.
-As I remember the story customers asked if there was anyone would could apply the pesticides for them so form an offshoot of that company to just that and Cleveland Chemical Pest Control was created.
+As I remember the story customers asked if there was anyone would could apply the pesticides for them so they formed an offshoot of that company to just that - and Cleveland Chemical Pest Control was created.
 Bill was a co-founder of Southern Mill Creek Products of Ohio, along with his brother-in-law, Dick Schroeder, as a major distributor of pest control products throughout the Eastern United States, which was sold and eventually became part of Univar.

 The Schroeder's founded the Pest Control Technology Magazine in Cleveland, Ohio, which as later bought by the Scherzinger family and later sold.
 The Kirchner family roots grew deep into the soil of the structural pest control industry.
 He and Honey will always be missed.